 - Dark chocolate.
 For that matter, dark chocolate pairs really well with strawberries!

-- Freeze dried strawberries.
-Your can add crushed freeze-dried strawberries to your ice cream to make a lovely pink color, and strawberry flavor.
+- Freeze-dried strawberries.
+You can add crushed freeze-dried strawberries to your ice cream to make a lovely pink color and strawberry flavor.

 - Strawberry Sauce.
 Swirled throughout or drizzled on top would just be icing on the cake.

 I’ve already alluded to directions for making this ice cream above, but here’s a full outline (don’t forget, the printable recipe card giving you full measurements and directions is below, as well as a short video tutorial).

 - Whip cream with powdered sugar until stiff peaks form.

 - Beat or stir in sweetened condensed milk